RapDoodle/Form2Cmd/README.md

     ```

 1. Edit the configuration file `gui.manifest.js` according to your needs.
 The configuration file already contains most of the scenarios you may encounter.

+1. Let users run Form2Cmd in their browser, or deploy it to your server.

 ## Configuration